IFRAME API

 There are nearly no limits when designing the pages to be embedded.
 Only a few things have to be considered:

-• CGI parameters sid, ts, chk and lang
+• CGI parameters sid, ts and chk

 If you use your own input forms within the embedded page, it is best to pass on these CGI parameters so that you can check the validity of the session at every processing step.
 In more complex applications, you can also create your own PHP session for this visitor and store the CGI parameters mentioned as session data.